diegojojoayandun/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

  ` Notes:  Request module has been deprecated since February 2020 - the team is considering alternative to replace this module - however, it’s a really simple and powerful module for practicing web-scraping in JavaScript (and still used a lot in the industry).
 ## Tasks
 ### 0. Readme
-mandatory         Progress vs Score  Task Body Write a script that reads and prints the content of a file.
+Task Body Write a script that reads and prints the content of a file.
 * The first argument is the file path
 * The content of the file must be read in  ` utf-8 `
 * If an error occurred during the reading, print the error object